lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 Together with ``--recursive``, the full tree of Python files will be processed by :command:`autopep8`.
 Alternatively, a single file can be specified in place of ``.``.

-:command:`autopep8` changes must always be validated before committing.
+:command:`autopep8`\ ʼs changes must always be validated before committing.

 Style changes must be encapsulated in a distinct commit (see :ref:`git-commit-organization-logical-units` in :doc:`Workflow document <../processes/workflow>`).